Thor Steingraber

-Thor Steingraber is an American opera and theater director, and arts leader/manager.
+Thor Steingraber is an American opera and theater director, and arts administrator.
+After serving as executive director of the Soraya Performing Arts Center at California State University, Northridge in Los Angeles for twelve years, he is currently president and chief executive of Vivo Performing Arts in Boston.

+Early life and education

+Steingraber was born and raised in Chicago and in 1988 graduated from Indiana University where he studied theater.
+He also earned a master's degree from the Harvard Kennedy School at Harvard University in 2009.

 Career

-Steingraber has held three leadership positions at American performing arts centers: Kimmel Center in Philadelphia, where he was senior vice president; the Los Angeles Music Center where he was Vice President of Programming; and the Valley Performing Arts Center (also known as the Soraya), located on the campus of California State University, Northridge, where he has been the Executive Director since 2014.
+Steingraber has held several leadership positions at American performing arts centers: Kimmel Center in Philadelphia, where he was senior vice president; the Los Angeles Music Center where he was Vice President of Programming; the Valley Performing Arts Center (also known as the Soraya), located on the campus of California State University, Northridge, where he was the Executive Director from 2014 to 2026; and Vivo Performing Arts in Boston (formerly Celebrity Series of Boston), where he was appointed president and chief executive in 2026.
 While in Philadelphia, Kimmel Center and The Philadelphia Orchestra underwent a period of protracted negotiations during the Orchestra’s bankruptcy proceedings.
 Steingraber was instrumental in leading the Kimmel Center’s response during this transitional period.
 In Los Angeles, Steingraber oversaw the opening of Grand Park in downtown Los Angeles, an extension of the public/private partnership between The Music Center and Los Angeles County.

+During Steingraber's tenure at the Soraya, he supervised more than 120 productions, which included commissions, premieres, and the introduction of a winter jazz festival.
+He initiated collaborations between musicians and dancers, focusing curation on the population of the San Fernando Valley.
+In 2017, the Soraya secured a 17 million dollar endowment gift from the Nazarian family, which resulted in a venue name change.
+Musical America named Steingraber to its list of notable industry professionals in 2023.
+In 2024, one observer described Steingraber as having "a knack for introducing great artists and ensembles to one another and drawing out amazing synergistic performances."
+In 2026, another journalist commented that Steingraber had transformed the Soraya from a venue searching for its identity into one of Southern California's most innovative and dependable cultural hubs.

 Steingraber has directed operas for many years, and his work has been seen in cities across America, from New York's Lincoln Center to the San Francisco Opera.
 He has also directed in Asia (the Hong Kong Arts Festival) and made his European debut in 2010 in Barcelona.
 He has directed 400 years of operatic repertoire in five languages, but is particularly known for his renderings of Mozart's operas (Santa Fe, Los Angeles, Austin, Memphis, Indianapolis, Philadelphia, New York, and Pittsburgh).